 Disability insurance replaces a portion of your income when you’re too sick or injured to perform all of your job duties.
 That’s why some call it “disability income insurance.”
 The benefits you get can be used in any way to support and maintain your lifestyle, from groceries to mortgage payments to childcare – and even more enjoyable pursuits like travel.

 You need it because disability is more common than you probably think: One person in four becomes disabled during their working years1 – and 13% experience a long-term disability that lasts more than five years2.
 Some people believe they don’t need disability if they work in an office or professional setting – they think it’s for workers at factories or construction sites where accidents are more likely.
-But only about 10% of long-term disability claims result from accidents – the other 90% are caused by illnesses such as cancer, heart disease, even arthritis, which can strike anyone in any occupation3.
+But only about 10% of long-term disability claims result from accidents – the other almost 90% are caused by illnesses such as cancer, heart disease, even arthritis, which can strike anyone in any occupation3.

 Do you need short-term or long-term coverage?